Astroua/TurbuStat/docs/tutorials/statistics/delta_variance_example.rst

 When an image contains NaNs, there are two important parameters for the convolution: `preserve_nan` and `nan_treatment`.
 Setting `preserve_nan=True` will set pixels that were originally a NaN to a NaN in the convolved image.
 This is useful for when the image has a border of NaNs.
 When the edges are not handled correctly, the delta-variance curve will have large spikes at small lag values.

 If an image has missing values within the image, setting `nan_treatment='interpolate'` will interpolate over the missing regions, providing a smoothed version of the convolved image.
+However, interpolation may perform poorly when the image has a border of NaNs.
+In this case, `nan_treatment='fill'` will fill NaN values with a constant value (the default is :math:`0.0`).
+Since the edge effects may be extreme with interpolation, the default setting is `nan_treatment='fill'`.

 If an image has both missing regions and a border of NaNs, manual treatment may be necessary to convert the edges to NaNs while correctly handling the interpolating regions in the interior.
 See the `convolution <http://docs.astropy.org/en/stable/api/astropy.convolution.convolve_fft.html#astropy.convolution.convolve_fft>`_ page on astropy for more information.